ADGEfficiency/dsr-rl/PITCHME.md

 Actions are taken by averaging the estimates of both Q functions

-Learning is done by selecting the optimal action for one function, but using the estimated value for the other function
+Learning is done by
+- selecting the optimal action for one function
+- but using the estimated value for the other function

 ![fig](assets/images/section_4/2010_Double_Q.png)